It’s been two years so, time for an update.

 What is your sleep routine like?
 While home, I average between 6-7 hours.
 While traveling, it’s more like 4-6 hours.
 I’ve actually been paying more attention to sleeping well, lately.
 The hardest part is not reading on a bright screen right before I go to sleep.
 I would also love to begin incorporating naps into my day but, yeah… not going to happen.

 Fill in the blank: I’d love to see _____ answer these same questions.
 Elon Musk, Haruki Murakami, any creative/artist, any teacher (at any level).
+And anyone reading this blog!

 What’s the best advice you’ve ever received?
 To keep things in constant perspective.
 I’ve always loved Joe Rogan’s quote, “If you ever start taking things too seriously, just remember that we are talking monkeys on an organic spaceship flying through the universe.”

 Is there anything else you’d like to add that might be interesting to readers/fans?
 Only recently, I’ve realized that I’ve become a much happier person by simply being and accepting myself for who and what I am.
 It’s brought me to a level of inner peace that I never expected.
 Be yourself, live free.
+No filter.